aksentyev/letsencrypt_standalone/README.md

 Certificate auto update

 Just run `le_standalone -c CONFIG_FILE_PATH`.
-If certificate are going to expire soon, the new one will be obtained automatically
+If certificates are going to expire soon, the new ones will be obtained automatically.